-Banks may consider the option of carrying out a onetime publicity of the service charges so that all principles for ensuring and the service charges, as enunciated by the Working Group, may be adopted/ followed by banks customers are made aware of the charges;

-- The need for communicating the service charges to the new customers at the time of beginning of the relationship. - The need for displaying the charges in the notice board at the branch and advertising in newspapers, so as to disseminate information to the customers/public, in addition to display on the website as per Reserve Bank instructions. - The need for using appropriate method for communicating the service charges to customers of different profiles.
+- Banks may consider the option of carrying out a one-time publicity of the service charges so that all customers are made aware of the charges; - The need for communicating the service charges to the new customers at the time of beginning of the relationship. - The need for displaying the charges in the notice board at the branch and advertising in newspapers, so as to disseminate information to the customers/public, in addition to display on the website as per Reserve Bank instructions. - The need for using appropriate method for communicating the service charges to customers of different profiles.